October 1. Kazinform's timeline of major events

 EVENTS

-1718 - Semipalatinsk (now – Semey) is founded in what now is East Kazakhstan region.
-Semipalatinsk region is unveiled solemnly on October 1, 1854.
+1718 - Semipalatinsk (now – Semei) is established in what now is eastern Kazakhstan.
+Semipalatinsk region is unveiled on October 1, 1854.
 In 1997, Semipalatinsk region becomes a part of East Kazakhstan region.

-1791 – Zyryanovskoye village is established.
+1791 – Zyryanovskoy village is established.
 In 2019 it is renamed into Altai.

-1921 – Qazaq Radiosy airs for the first time from then-capital of Kazakhstan, Orenburg.
-Today 90% of Kazakhstanis listen to Qazaq Radiosy on a daily basis.
+1921 – The Kazakh Radio airs for the first time from then-capital of Kazakhstan, Orenburg.
+Today 90% of Kazakhstanis listen to Kazakh Radiosy daily.

-1932 – A pedagogic institute is established in Uralsk.
-In 2003 it is given the name of Makhambet Utemissov.

-1998 – The Republican Young Talents Festival «Shabyt» takes place for the first time in Astana city (now – Nur-Sultan).

-2011 – Kazakhstan’s delegation presents its bid to host the Almaty World Winter Universiade 2017 at the FISU Headquarters in Brussels.
-An official decision on organization of the Universiade in Kazakhstan is made in Brussels on November 29, 2011.
+2011 – A delegation from Kazakhstan presents its bid to host the Almaty World Winter Universiade 2017 at the FISU Headquarters in Brussels.
+An official decision on organization of the Universiade in Kazakhstan is taken in Brussels on November 29, 2011.
 The XXVIII World Winter Universiade is successfully held in Almaty city from January 29 to February 8, 2017.

-2013 – Following the International Conference on Green Bridge partnership program and the Astana EXPO-2017 Specialized Exhibition held in Nur-Sultan, eightcountries – Kazakhstan, Russia, Kyrgyzstan, Belarus, Mongolia, Georgia, Germany, and Montenegro ink the Charter of Cooperation under the Green Bridge partnership program.
+2013 – Following the International Conference on Green Bridge partnership program and the Astana EXPO-2017 Specialized Exhibition held in Nur-Sultan, 8 countries – Kazakhstan, Russia, Kyrgyzstan, Belarus, Mongolia, Georgia, Germany and Montenegro sign the Charter of Cooperation under the Green Bridge partnership program.

-2015 – Renowned Kazakhstani cyclist and Olympic champion Alexander Vinokurov’s star is lit at the Alley of Stars in Almaty city.
-The star is designed by well-known sculptor Nurken Daukenov.
+The Green Bridge partnership program is the international cooperation programme which ensures ‘green’ economic growth via the transfer of technologies, exchange of knowledge and ensuring financial support for the support of investment projects in the Central Asian region.

-2016 – Kazakhstan’s Honorary Consulate opens doors in Klagenfurt in the federal state of Carinthia in Austria.
+2016 – Kazakhstan’s Honorary Consulate opens doors in Klagenfurt, federal state of Carinthia, Austria.

-2019 – An influential business publication Asiamoney honors the Astana International Financial Center (AIFC) with an award «Overall BRI project or initiative of the year in Central and Eastern Europe and Central and West Asia region.
+2019 – Asiamoney, an influential business publication, honors the Astana International Financial Center (AIFC) with an award «Overall BRI project or initiative of the year in Central and Eastern Europe and Central and West Asia region.

-2020 – First-ever in Kazakhstan Yaskawa Motoman industrial robot is launched in Kentau.